Chamiel/COMP-550/README.md

 # COMP-550
-Programming assignments for COMP 550
+Programming assignments for COMP 550: Algorithms and Analysis